Languages in Washington State

 A Dual Immersion program is an instructional program model that provides content-based instruction to students in two languages.
 The goal is for the students, over a number of years of participation in the program, to become proficient and literate in both languages, while also meeting high academic standards in all subject areas.
 Other terminology that you may have heard used for one of the variations of this type of program model is Dual Language, Two-way Dual Language, One-way Dual Language, Partial Immersion, Full Immersion, etc. To learn more, visit Dual Immersion.

 How do I become a World Languages Teacher?

 - Review the OSPI Teacher Certification page to understand the requirements.

-World Language Endorsement Competencies – what you’ll need to know and be able to do to earn your World Language Endorsement.
+- Review the World Language Endorsement Competencies - what you'll need to know and be able to do to earn your World Language Endorsement.

 I am already a certificated teacher in Washington State.
 How can I earn a P-12 Designated World Language Endorsement?

 If you are already certificated, then the process is much shorter.
 Here are some steps to guide you: